marcinwojtasiak/MSiD-Project/README.md

 ```
 It has two pairs of convolutional layers, each followed by a max pooling layer and then two fully connected layers.
 I tested few diffrent architectures and this one proved to give the best results.
 I have set the filter size of the first two conv layers to be smaller in order to pick up more detiled features and then a bit bigger filter to detect bigger features.
+Flatten layer changes the dimensions so that they fit the output.

 Preprocessing:
 Data normalization - divided value for each pixel by 255.